grant-olson/grant-olson.github.io/_drafts/magloop.md

 5. **First time only** Insert the driven element in to the top support, and experiment with positioning as described in the [tuning section](#tuning-the-driven-element) securing with temporary tape.
-Once you find a workable position, permanantly tape it in to place in a way where it can be easily removed when the main loop is removed from the support tubing.
+Once you find a workable position, permanently tape it in to place in a way where it can be easily removed when the main loop is removed from the support tubing.
 6. Attach the feed line to the driven element.